Author: Edward Morgan Forster

 Overall, Forster did himself justice with this book in spite of the negative criticisms he got after his book was published.
 His indignant stance didn’t sit well with his countrymen.
 However, years later, after India has been liberated, this particular work of Forster towers above all his works.
 It is an enduring and remarkable testament to his brilliance as a writer.
 I have to tip my hat off to E.M.
 Forster for weaving a great tale.
 No matter what I, or anyone for that matter, will say, this book will endure more years until discrimination and imperialism are purged from society.
 But even then, this book will still stand the test of time because it is truly a classic.

-I recommend this book for those who love reading about India’s colorful history.
+Recommended for those who love reading about India’s colorful history.
 Readers of classical books will also love this, especially those who are into English literature.

 About the Author